 - has an excellent track record for graduate employment with many ex-students going on to work at some of the UK's most recognisable game studios

 - delivers industry standard theory and practice allowing students to gain valuable experience in the game development process and the management of a game studio

 - offers the option of an Industrial Placement Year

-This course is available to study this course with a Industrial Placement year in 2019 BSc (Hons) Computer Game Development (with Industrial Placement)* UCAS code CGIP
+This course is available to study this course with an Industrial Placement year in 2019 BSc (Hons) Computer Game Development (with Industrial Placement)* UCAS code CGIP

 You can also choose to study this course with a foundation year BSc (Hons) Computer Game Development (four years including foundation year) UCAS code I620 or as a four-year Integrated Masters MComp Computer Game Development

 UCAS code 57KS

 *Subject to re-accreditation When a course is revalidated, it must also be reaccredited.
 Accreditation also has to be renewed periodically for existing courses.
 The details on the website are based on the accreditation of the previous or current version of the course, and the anticipated updates are made as soon as they are known.
 The majority of courses that are still ‘subject to re-accreditation’ are approved as expected however, this is not guaranteed and should the accreditation not be approved as planned, or be significantly amended or delayed, you will be informed by the university.
 The course will still run, but assistance will be provided to those who have been offered a place to find a suitable alternative course either at Wrexham Glyndwr University or at another provider, if applicants do not wish to continue without accreditation.